 Make sure they have enough light.
 Make up artists need to see what they are doing and having a similar lighting source to one that you will be using for the shoot will help tremendously.
 If in doubt just blast the make up area in strong light, this will be better then having less light.

 Defend your artist.
-Once is a very blue moon the model or sitter will fight against the make up artist and blame them for everything.
+Once in a very blue moon the model or sitter might fight against the make up artist and blame them for everything.
 In this case try to find a amicable solution and work together with both parties to set their minds at ease.
+Don't throw your makeup artist under the bus but rather try to find a positive solution.
 Some sitters, especially those unaccustomed to professional photo soots may be apprehensive of new styles of make up and may not understand that photo makeup looks different in the photo make up mirror than day to day applications.
 So again: Photo make up and everyday makeup are very different and look different in the mirror.

 |Composition||Digital Processing||Dynamic Range|

 |Models and Portfolios in Vancouver||Actors in Vancouver||Main Information Page||Celebrity Photographer|